-The stock market is ending 2020 in record territory, even as virus surges and millions go hungry
+The stock market is ending 2020 in record territory, even as the virus surges and millions go hungry

 “We’re in one big experiment here.
 We don’t know when the virus end date will be,” said Diane Swonk, chief economist at Grant Thornton.
 “We need to get to herd immunity to fully heal the economy, but there are potholes in the road ahead."

 The market’s gains have also been driven largely by a handful of superstar stocks, a scenario eerily reminiscent of the dot-com era.
 Three of the biggest tech giants — Apple, Amazon and Microsoft — accounted for more than half of the S&P 500′s return this year, said Howard Silverblatt, senior index analyst at S&P Dow Jones Indices.
-(Amazon founder Jeff Bezos owns The Washington Post.)
+(Amazon founder and chief executive Jeff Bezos owns The Washington Post.)

 Absent the top 24 companies, which are dominated by tech and digital services, the S&P 500 return would be negative in 2020, Silverblatt added.